-The evaluation of Knee Osteoarthritis (Knee OA) varies greatly between clinician groups (General Health Care providers and Specialists) and within members of these groups; no generally accepted approach exists.
-In most instances clinicians use what they have been taught to do and feel comfortable with using radiographic imaging, varying from reports alone, limited X-Ray views to MRIs.
+The evaluation of Knee Osteoarthritis (OA) varies greatly between clinician groups, Primary Care Providers (PCP) to various specialists, including orthopaedic surgeons.
+It also varies considerably within these groups.
+So generally accepted approach exists with most clinicians using what they have been taught to do and feel comfortable with the clinical encounter plus X-rays, these varying from reports alone, X-Ray views to MRIs.

-As a result the diagnosis of OA is often delayed, its severity poorly recognized and the need for care less than optimal.
-Thus, referrals made for specialist care are frequently misguided, too early or late for surgery.
+As a result the diagnosis of OA is delayed, its severity poorly defined and the need for care less than optimal.
+Referrals for specialist care are frequently misguided, too early or late for surgery.

 Our clinical studies indicate that specific combinations of Disability and Radiographic Grade correlate well with recommendations for Knee Replacement Surgery, and below these levels conservative care is appropriate.
 When applied early, these approaches have great potential for improved symptoms and function with lessening requirements for surgical intervention.
 For more information on the studies click here.